Expense Items vs Invoice Items

 You will also be able to set a Default Rate.
 This is the typical rate that you would pay an investigator or vendor for the expense they are entering.
 Don't worry, this rate is easily modified on a per employee basis through the use of price lists.

 If you have marked the item as an invoice item, you'll need to enter a default Invoice unit rate and Default Tax Rate.
 This is the typical price and tax rate that you would charge a client for this item or service.

 Finally, you can enter a default description for this item.
 When the invoice is generated and this line item is used, the default description will be automatically populated.
-When converting from an expenses to invoices, the explanation of the matching expense (if any) will supersede the default invoice description.
+When converting expenses into invoices, the explanation of the matching expense (if any) will supersede the default invoice description.

 Classification Code - Use this field to map your item to other financial frameworks.
 For example, when setting up your system for LEDES Invoice Exports, you may wish to identify the appropriate ABA Expense Codes that match your items so they can be properly identified when generating exports of this type.
 When integration with LEDES, this field represents an Activity Code or Expense Code.
 Learn more about creating item codes to set up line-item specific task codes.

 Reference ID - Use this field to provide mapping for this item in other billing systems.
 For example, in some Quickbooks Online integrations, you may be required to look up your items by ID instead of name.
 This setting will assist you in that lookup process.

 Once you've finished setting setup your Expense and Invoice items, you'll be ready to customize your price lists.